The documents below provide information about water and water-quality issues in Minnesota.

 - Sewage bypasses — what you should know A brief overview of the problems, causes, environmental impacts, and prevention options associated with sewage overflows.

-- Guidelines for wastewater-treatment facilities during a flood This fact sheet provides guidance for WWTF operators in preparing for potential floods and working to recover operation after a flood.
+- Flood guidance for wastewater treatment facilities This fact sheet provides guidance for WWTF operators in preparing for potential floods and working to recover operation after a flood.